How to find courage & strength when bad things happen in the world.

 I have just successfully made you think of these things.
 You may have outsmarted me somewhere along the way by deciding to think of some things other than what I was directing you not to think.
 But even so, I still made you think of your unruly left thumb and turquoise.
 And you know that it was not a short man wearing the cowboy boot.

-Last month 17 people died in a mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-I read an article by Elizabeth Chuck entitled, “Teachers struggle with the new ‘default mindset’ after Florida shooting.”
+I recall reading an article by Elizabeth Chuck entitled, “Teachers struggle with the new ‘default mindset’ after Florida shooting.”
 The new default mindset is, of course, that when teachers and students hear a loud noise, something in their nervous system responds as if they are being attacked.
 Somebody drops some books or slams a locker shut, and instantly, everyone is on high alert.
 Welcome to post-traumatic stress syndrome.

 Not everyone will respond the same, of course, but it is perfectly understandable that many people in school buildings, movie theaters, at crowded events will be more vigilant.
 The new default is a reflex.
 There is no cognitive process that goes into it.
 And because in the few seconds following the noise, we discover a harmless explanation for it.
 So the post-traumatic reflex just takes a second and then it is gone.

 But it’s not entirely gone, is it?
 Everyone sitting in that school who heard that noise is aware of why a flash of fear just ran through them.
 It is because we are hyper-aware that we live in a world, and specifically in a country, where people being shot while they are minding their own business is not unusual.